PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 ### ID 0x30-0x3f: Module-specific commands

 These messages are defined for each module separately.
+They can be sent by the MC or by a module.
+They are only valid for modules in _configuration mode_ and _game mode_.
 They are used to query and update module state by the MC and to indicate input events by the modules.

 ## Appendix: Module type identifiers